 According to Lassila, a comfortable living environment with low housing costs also facilitates recruitment more generally.
 The company currently has 15 permanent employees, two temporary employees and one summer employee.

 – We may have fewer applicants than in larger cities, but the recruitment success rate is very high.
 People here are down to earth and committed.
 The employee turnover is very low, which hopefully tells that people are happy working with us, Antti Lassila says.

-Lassila believes that well-being of the staff is an important foundation for the company’s success, because it reflects to so many areas.
+Lassila believes that the well-being of the staff is an important foundation for the company’s success because it reflects to so many areas.

 Potma takes care of its staff, e.g. by paying a voluntary pension and arranging decent occupational health care.
-A few times a year, joint recreational activities are organized, for example in the form of a theater trip or a trip to watch national level ice hockey match.
+A few times a year, joint recreational activities are organized, for example in the form of a theatre trip or a trip to watch a national level ice hockey match.